arXiv/zzzArchived_arxiv-marxdown/README.md

-# arXiv Help Documentation
+# arXiv MarXdown

-This project implements a markdown-driven static site for arXiv help documentation.
+This project implements a markdown-driven static site for arXiv static pages.

 ## Site structure